 Ice-cool precision meets fiery innovation at Provok restaurant and lounge.
-Ailsa Whyatt visited the new hot-spot at Fairmont Doha.
+Amica Sicilia visited the new hot-spot at Fairmont Doha.

 Entering Provok is like walking into an ice palace.
 The mirrored walls, picked out with blue and green glassware, seem built from great blocks of crystal or diamonds.
 A flock of glass swallows flies overhead between crystal chandeliers.
 Outside, the building is wrapped around by a spectacular sky balcony with views right across the city and out to sea.
 At night you will feel like you are being suspended in the starry sky.